 difficult images.
 For your first icon, select either a view showing the head and shoulders of your saint or angel, or a

-face, curly hair, wings, and richly ornamented Byzantine garments.
-Choose a board or panel in the size range
+curly hair, wings, and richly ornamented Byzantine garments.
+Choose a board or panel in the size range between 8

 A gilded background, or even a large gilded halo, is a lot of work and is not recommended for your first icon.
 Wait